 Dr Marek Martyniszyn, Lecturer in law, Queen’s University Belfast

 Robert Neruda, Partner, Havel, Holásek & Partners

-Mika Oinonen, Head of EU, Competition and Public Procurement, Lexia
+Mika Oinonen, Partner, Head of Competition and Regulatory with DLA Piper Finland Attorneys Ltd.

 Luís Pais Antunes, Partner, PLMJ – Sociedade de Advogados, RL, Lisbon; University of Coimbra